 Send a long message that requires more time for your visitor to read.

 Want to build suspense in your playbooks.

 You can add a longer delay to re-engage the visitor after they’ve had a moment to view the new page.

 When creating multiple Playbooks, there may be scenarios where certain plays could fire at the same time, based on the targeting rules or Chatbot settings selected.
 Additionally, there may be certain plays you want to give precedence to based on the visitor’s attributes or behaviors.
 For this reason, we’ve included the ability to prioritize, or stack rank, Playbooks.

-To determine the desired priority order of your Playbooks, select the “Prioritize” button in the top right corner of the application window.
-From there, you’ll be able to change the priority rank of each Playbook.
+To determine the desired priority order of your Playbooks, select the priority rank of each Playbook with the numerical dropdown option on the left side of each Playbook.
 Once your priority order is set, select “Save” to implement all changes.